esgarsad/team-profilegen/README.md

 clone this repository, then you will need to install inquirer from npm.

-## Installation
+## Use

 Run it from command line by typing "node index.js".
-You will be prompted
+You will be prompted withe the information to create your team profile

 ## Notes about Team profile generator